keithbuhler/keithbuhler.github.io/index.md

 <img src="/images/greene5.jpeg" alt="Transform by changing" hspace="30px" align="right" width="40%">

 I'm Keith Buhler, a philosopher, classical teacher, and writer.
 I currently serve as a postdoctoral scholar at the University of Kentucky and a philosophy instructor at Asbury University.
+I've been a teacher for fifteen years.

-My scholarship contributes to virtue ethics and related fields such as metaethics.
-I provide a contemporary articulation and defense of the age-old view that virtue is natural, and that the rational life is the good life for human persons.
+My research focuses on virtue ethics and naturalism.
+My dissertation attempted to provide a contemporary articulation and defense of the age-old view that virtue is natural, and that the rational life is the good life for human persons.

 I defended my dissertation at the end of last year and received my PhD in 2017.
 I hold a master's degree in Orthodox Theology from the University of Balamand and a BA in Humanities from Biola University.

 ----